 Finally, add drops of vanilla extract and turn off the heat.
 Now, set this filling aside to cool as well.
 While it cools, let’s move on to preparing the Kunafa.

-Step Three - Preparing The Kunafa Pastry
+Step Three - Prepare The Kunafa Pastry

 Now take your melted ghee and mix it thoroughly into the pastry.
 Rub the Kunafa with ghee using both hands.

-Step Four - Assembling The Dessert
+Step Four - Assemble The Dessert

 Now, it is ready to go in the oven!
 Add half of the kunafa to the bottom of the baking pan we had prepared ahead of time and set aside.